pieterjm/hackable_esp_device/README.md

 ### Prerequisites

-The software is written, compiled and uploaded using Platformio and Visual Studio Code.
-You can also use the [Arduino IDE](https://www.arduino.cc/en/software).
+The software is written, compiled and uploaded using the [Arduino IDE](https://www.arduino.cc/en/software).
+Platform.io and Visual Studio Code can be used as well.
+Use the script to convert the project to a Platform.io.

 ### Dependecies